Minims Phenylephrine Hydrochloride (Phenylephrine Hydrochloride)

 Frequently Asked Questions

-Remove contact lenses before putting the drops in your eye.
-Wait at least 15 minutes before replacing your contact lenses after using the drops.
+You must remove contact lenses before putting the drops in your eye and wait at least 15 minutes before replacing them.

-If you have any irritation, pain, swelling, excessive tear production or light-sensitivity, flush the treated eye(s) with lots of room temperature water for at least 15 minutes.
-Stop using the drops and contact your doctor.
+If you have any irritation, pain, swelling, excessive tear production or light-sensitivity while using the eye drops, flush the treated eye(s) with lots of water (room temperature) for at least 15 minutes.
+Stop using the eye drops and contact your doctor.

 Important Disclaimer